RBRPro/RbrPro-Addons/README.md

 Possible ideas for a new addon?
 Here are some examples...

 - Hosting a new championship with its own calendar and rankings
-- Implementing a driver for a motion simulator
+- Implementing a driver for a dynamic simulator
 - Implementing a co-driver engine (yes...
 TGD Navigator will be an addon...)